An Action Plan for Solving Our Climate Crisis Now

 Farm Soils ↓ 2 Gt

-Improve soil health through practices that increase carbon content in topsoils to a minimum of 3%.
+Improve soil health by increasing carbon content in topsoils to a minimum of 3% by 2035.

 3.2